Yasith-Banuka/ML-Project/README.md

 ## Exploratory Analysis<br/><br/>
 Upon performing an analysis on the dataset, the following characteristics on the features were found.

-* Amount_tsh - Contains a large number of zeroes.
-Erronous, actual data, or a combination.
+* Amount_tsh - Contains a large number of zeroes. erroneous, actual data, or a combination.

 * Wpt-name - Extremely high cardinality.